+(c) Analyst - The city council, by the affirmative vote of at least five members, shall appoint a council analyst, who may serve in a full-time or part-time capacity, for a term of three years.
+The analyst shall provide assistance with legislative oversight and research, and shall not be involved in the day-to-day administrative detail of the operations of the city.
+The analyst shall make periodic reports to the council, with such frequency as the council by ordinance, by rule, or by other vote may direct, but not less frequently than quarterly.
+All officials of the city shall cooperate with the analyst in the performance of this oversight function.
+The analyst shall have such other powers and duties as may be provided by charter, by ordinance, or by other vote of the council.

+(d) Additional Staff - The council may establish additional council support positions and consultants by ordinance as the council deems necessary and may by the affirmative vote of at least five members appoint staff to serve in those positions.
+All officials of the city shall cooperate with employees and consultants of the city council in the performance of their oversight functions.

-(c) Salaries - The officers appointed under Section 2-7 shall receive such salaries as may from time to time be provided for such office by ordinance.
+(d) Salaries - The officers appointed under Section 2-7 shall receive such salaries as may from time to time be provided for such office by ordinance.

-(d) Supervision - The council president shall be responsible for day-to-day supervision of the town auditor and clerk of the council, including but not limited to discipline of same up to and including an unpaid suspension of not more than five days; provided, however, that the council president may, at the council president's sole discretion, bring to the town council any personnel matter involving the town auditor or clerk of the council for appropriate action, and provided further that a vote of the town council would be needed to remove the town auditor or clerk of the council.
+(e) Supervision - The council president shall be responsible for day-to-day supervision of the city auditor and clerk of the council, including but not limited to discipline of same up to and including an unpaid suspension of not more than five days; provided, however, that the council president may, at the council president's sole discretion, bring to the city council any personnel matter involving the city auditor or clerk of the council for appropriate action, and provided further that the affirmative vote at least five members of the city council shall be required to remove the city auditor or clerk of the council.

 SECTION 2-8 ORDINANCES AND OTHER MEASURES.